seamusdemora/PiFormulae/Bluetooth-AudioMythsDispelled.md

 When I initially got a single channel of audio over a BT link using `pipewire` I had been quite happy with that!
 Shortly thereafter I tried adding a second BT speaker to achieve "stereo"... that is when I began to suspect that there was something "off".
 No matter how I tried, I was unable to get sound to two speakers - not even *monaural* sound - much less stereo!

 Now granted, WiFi has more bandwidth than Bluetooth, but even reasonably high quality audio does not require a ton of bandwidth.
 FYI, the [Bluetooth Consortium claims a maximum data rate of 2 MBits/sec for BT 5, and 1 Mbit/sec for Bluetooth 4](https://www.bluetooth.com/blog/exploring-bluetooth-5-how-fast-can-it-be/).
 Audio data rates depend on how the sound is encoded, but for example [the highest quality MP3 bit rate is 320 kbps at 16 bits](https://primesound.org/audio-bitrate/).
-The math is not complicated... even the Bluetooth 4 bandwidth of 1 Mbit/sec ***should*** be more than adequate to carry the highest MP3 recording.
+The math is not complicated... even the Bluetooth 4 bandwidth of 1 Mbit/sec ***should*** be more than adequate to carry the highest quality MP3 recording.

 So why was I having so much difficulty? ... after days of trying, and numerous failed attempts - why could I not connect and play sound through 2 speakers via Bluetooth?

 Getting reliable information online has proven to be difficult-to-impossible.
 Search engines are clogged with vapid, brain-dead "explanations" by hundreds of technical charlatans.
 It seems the only purpose of most of these posts is to obfuscate and deceive.
 [This post is an example of such drivel](https://easytechsolver.com/what-is-the-use-of-a2dp/); it simply parrots the Bluetooth marketing messages without even a weak attempt to explain how it actually works!
 [Who is this "Ronald Cooper"](https://duckduckgo.com/?t=ffab&q=ronald+cooper+technical+author&ia=web) - the "author" of this tripe?
 Who paid him to write this gibberish, and how did it come to be ranked in one of the top spots for the search term [***"bluetooth A2DP fundamentals"***](https://duckduckgo.com/?q=bluetooth+A2DP+fundamentals&t=ffab&ia=web)?
 Has "Ronald Cooper" really written nearly [31,560 articles](https://easytechsolver.com/page/3156/) since 2023?
-Of course not; this is complete and total **deceit**... and I still wonder who's paying for it?
+Of course not; this is complete and total **deceit !** And I still wonder who's paying for it?
+The Nixon-era cliche [***"follow the money"***](https://idioms.thefreedictionary.com/follow+the+money) seems appropriate - or just figure who benefits from the publication of such junk.
 The bottom line is this: There is a ton of mis-information being disseminated on the Internet!!

 So here is a summary of the "Bluetooth Stereo Myth":